-A student in good standing can apply for transfer to another department within the Mayagüez Campus (during the period prescribed in the official academic calendar).
-The student will pay a non-refundable fee of seventeen (\$17.00) dollars.
-The department for which the student is applying will send its recommendation to the Dean of the College for his/her approval and to the Director of Graduate Studies for final action.
+A student in good standing may apply for transfer to another department within the Mayagüez Campus during the period prescribed in the official academic calendar.
+A student will pay a non-refundable fee of seventeen (\$17.00) dollars.
+The department will send its recommendation to the Dean of the College for approval and to the Director of Graduate Studies for final action.
 Only students with an academic index of at least 3.00 will be considered.